deciduously/roll/README.md

 # roll
 [![Build Status](https://travis-ci.org/deciduously/roll.svg?branch=master)](https://travis-ci.org/deciduously/roll)

-CLI interface to roll dice.
+Web and CLI interface to roll dice.

 ## Usage

+Run `yarn start` to spin up the Rust backend and the figwheel environment for the frontend, and point your browser to `localhost:3449`.
+Production bundling not yet implemented.

+The backend component also has two other CLI modes:

-Invoke with no arguments for an interactive mode which will evaluate commands in sequence separated by spaces and prompt for further input until a SIGINT.
+* Invoke with no arguments for a REPL which will evaluate commands in sequence separated by spaces and prompt for further input until a SIGINT.

-Invoke with argument `serve` to run the web server - `cargo run -- serve` or `roll serve`if installed to your $PATH.

-Alternatively invoke with your command as space-separated arguments to run a single operation.
+* Invoke with your command as space-separated arguments to run a single operation.

+You can run the webserver directly via `roll serve`

 Command formats: